PyO3/maturin/Readme.md

         --rustc-extra-args <rustc_extra_args>...
             Extra arguments that will be passed to rustc as `cargo rustc [...] -- [arg1] [arg2]`

+            Use as `--rustc-extra-args="--my-arg"`
-    -u, --username <username>                       Username for pypi or your custom registry
+    -u, --username <username>
+            Username for pypi or your custom registry
 ```

 ### Develop